Xinyi-Cynthia-Shen/AutoML/Documentation.md

 Ultimately, AutoML represents a transformative approach that democratizes access to machine learning, mitigates skill barriers, and promotes innovation across various industries.
 Its impact is evident in the enhanced efficiency and effectiveness with which organizations can harness machine learning to address complex challenges, contributing to a more data-driven decision-making environment.

 ## Comparison Between Different Libraries
-Intro of the pros and cons of each tool:
+Introductions of the benefits and drawbacks of each tool:

 First, we will discuss the AutoML platforms Google AutoML and H2O.ai.